They're not the same thing—but they should be thisclose.

 In weaker situations, a brand is treated like the surface of a business.
 Just the polish that makes it look and feel a certain way to prospective customers or employees, through marketing and recruiting efforts.
 It may be carefully woven into digital experience and office decor.
 But if the brand is not reinforced by product performance or employee behavior, it quickly falls apart.
 Or it even creates some much-deserved backlash.
 In these cases, the brand is little more than bait.

-Infusing your brand into every aspect of your business is an admirable goal, which takes thoughtful strategy and ongoing commitment.
+Infusing your brand into every aspect of your business is an admirable goal, which takes thoughtful strategy and ongoing stewardship.
 Along the way, there are some simple things you can do.

 Bridge the gaps and see real improvement: